To understand God’s intent for the church and how each of us can contribute to its overall impact

 27 Now you are the body of Christ, and each one of you is a part of it.

-- We need the body and the body needs us.
+- We all need each other in the same way the body needs all of its parts!

 19 “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 20 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 21 For where your treasure is, there your heart will be also.